mattrussi/gitlab-com-runbooks/docs/cloudflare/managing-traffic.md

 Cloudflare settings are managed with Terraform in the [`config-mgmt`](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt) repo.

-Any changes to Cloudflare settings should be made via an MR to the appropriate environment in `config-mgmt`.
-Any settings changes that are not committed to the source code may be overwritten next time the Terraform apply pipeline runs.
+Any changes to Cloudflare settings **should** be made via an MR to the appropriate environment in `config-mgmt`.
+Any settings changes that are not committed to the source code **will be overwritten** next time the `terraform apply` pipeline runs.

 GitLab Pages and the GitLab registry are not yet fronted by Cloudflare, so these blocks would not affect them.